If you think you need surgery for Carpal Tunnel Syndrome or Trigger finger… Try osteopathy first!

 - Suggested exercise strengthening and stretching can be helpful for the patient to continue at home.

-Every patient may respond differently to treatment, but most have overall more mobility and improved nerve conduction because of reduced pressure on the median nerve.
+Results: Every patient may respond differently to treatment, but most have overall more mobility and improved nerve conduction because of reduced pressure on the median nerve.
 To prevent the carpal tunnel syndrome from occurring it is recommended to take frequent rest breaks at the workplace, perform stretching exercises and use correct posture and wrist position.

 What is Trigger Finger?